Mayoralty of Michelle Wu: 2021 election

 Wu was elected mayor in 2021.
 Her election made her the first woman, first person of color, and first Asian American elected to serve as the mayor of Boston.
-At 36 years of age, was also the youngest individual elected to the office in nearly a century.
+At 36 years of age, was also one of the youngest individuals elected to the office.
 Wu is a member of the Democratic Party.

 Wu's victory was seen as a part of a moment of growth for political representation of Asian Americans.
 The same day as her election, two other Asian American individuals won elections in major American cities: Aftab Pureval in Cincinnati and Bruce Harrell in Seattle.
 Prior to their elections, there had only been six incumbent Asian American mayors in any of the 100 largest cities in the United States, and none of them were from cities outside of the states of California or Texas.
 Before Wu's election, very few Asian American women had ever served as major city mayor, and there were few Asian women serving in other significant elected executive offices.